kragen/yamemex/README.md

 - running when page starts loading, rather than when it finishes loading
 - adding date headers to the reverse-chronological view
 - a “public” checkbox to allow private annotations
-- giving blog view a basic stylesheet to improve its readability slightly.
+- giving blog view a stylesheet to make it look good

 BUGS
 ----